TellMeFirst/tmfcore_build_war/README.md

     sudo apt-get install maven openjdk-8-jdk

-We also develop using [NetBeans](https://netbeans.org/), therefore, you may also want to install it (but other editors/IDEs are fine as well).
-Since we use Java8, if you want to use NetBeans, you need to download and install NetBeans8 from the [NetBeans web site](https://netbeans.org/).

 ## How to build and clean the code

 Once you have installed all the dependencies, you can build the